Arjunkhera/Notes/programming/java/acronyms.md

 ### Java Development Kit(JDK)
 JDK is a package to run and develop Java programs.
 It includes JRE and tools for developers, such as Java compiler, debugger, archiver, etc.

-Java compiler (usually it's the javac﻿ tool) translates *.java into *.class.
+Java compiler (usually it's the javac tool) translates *.java into *.class.
 Several files with *.class extension can be packed together in a single Java Archive (JAR-file).

 As a developer, you need to install JDK to develop your programs.